 “Except for waking up once or twice because I’d been dreaming about Leo coming back to shoot me, I slept okay.
-I didn’t wake up after eleven-thirty until Mike’s alarm woke us up.”
+I finally fell asleep at around eleven-thirty and I didn’t wake up again until Mike’s alarm woke us up.”

 “You sure seem to be able to handle what happened to you.
 I’m impressed, Jeremy.”

 “I was lucky that I was standing at the kitchen counter that’s open to the living and dining room.
 The knife drawer was right next to me and when he broke in I pulled out my mom’s boning knife.
 I was able to stab his wrist and hand when he tried to reach over the counter to grab me.”

 Mike’s dad shook his head.
 “Most kids your age wouldn’t have been able to react that fast.
 Leo must be, what, in his mid- to late-thirties?”

 “I guess; I don’t really know.
 That’s my mom’s age, so I suppose that’s his age too.”

 “I’ve been thinking that it might be a good idea for you to see a counselor.
 That way your dreams about Leo will fade away faster.”

 “That’d be pretty expensive, wouldn’t it?”
 Jeremy asked.

 “The school districts have counseling programs for students.
 It a free service.
 I suggest that you talk to your guidance counselor and ask about what programs are available through Las Lomas High.
 Let me know what you find out.”

 “That sounds like a good idea.
 I’ll do that.”